-Re-suspension and mixing of sediment, as well as mortality of infauna by trawling, will affect the natural conditions of the ecosystem (Morys et al., 2021) altering biogeochemical processes within soft sediment habitats, releasing dissolved nutrients, organic matter and contaminants, exposing anoxic sediments, increasing biological oxygen demand, and resuspending phytoplankton cysts and copepod eggs (O'Neill and Summerbell, 2011); the consequences of which can lead to immediate declines in benthic community metabolism (Tiano et al., 2019).
+Re-suspension and mixing of sediment, as well as mortality of infauna by trawling, will affect the natural conditions of the ecosystem (Morys et al., 2021) altering biogeochemical processes within soft sediment habitats, releasing dissolved nutrients, organic matter and contaminants, exposing anoxic sediments, increasing biological oxygen demand, and resuspending phytoplankton cysts and copepod eggs (O'Neill and Summerbell, 2011; Collie et al., 2017); the consequences of which can lead to immediate declines in benthic community metabolism (Tiano et al., 2019).
 In muddy sediments, as few as three disturbances annually are enough to keep conditions in a transient biogeochemical state, with regularly trawled areas never reaching a steady condition (Van De Velde et al., 2018).
+Available evidence suggests sediment resuspension by trawling is most important in fine sediment habitats, where it may have a small effect on primary production, through the release of nutrients, and impact the feeding of benthic detritivores (Collie et al., 2017).
 These changes have broader implications such as alterations to the nitrogen cycle (Ferguson et al., 2020; De Borger et al., 2021); lowered nutritional value of organic matter for suspension and bottom feeders (Watling et al., 2001); decreased phytoplankton growth (Karlson, 1989; L'Helguen et al., 1996); and changes in the remineralisation of organic materials leading to reduction in the burial of organic carbon (Van De Velde et al., 2018).